EvolvingLMMs-Lab/lmms-engine-mini/README.md

 ```

 ### Use rmpad
 Rmpad is a techniques to accelerate the training process by removing the pad.
 With it enabled, it will boost the training performance quickly.
 Currently the implementation is being fused with liger-kernel and being patched to the model's forward during training.
 Thus, we might need to validate the operations.
 Current Rmpad ops are all written in flash-attn with the `var_len` function so we need to install flash-attn and liger-kernel to use it.
+If you currently use the fully unpadding techniques start from the input ids, the MFU can reach to about 35-40 under ideal settings.
+Normally, in most of the cases, a range between 25-35 would be normal

 #### Current Supported Ops
 - Qwen2 or 2.5 LM series
 - Qwen2.5 VL
-- QwenAudioEncoder (Unvalidated, TODO)
+- QwenAudioEncoder
+- Kino (Unpad start from input ids)

 To use rmpad, you should install flash-attn also.
 You can do it by
 ```bash